DreCorp/mono-wasm-webgldotnet/README.md

 * Alternatively run `build.sh` to compile and publish web-assembly files.

-* Dont forget to include any assets in `Asset` folder as `ContentManager.cs` depends on it.
+* Dont forget to include any assets in `Asset` folder as `ContentManager.cs` depends on them. `Asset` folder included contains some textures from [Dungeon Crawl texture pack](https://opengameart.org/content/dungeon-crawl-32x32-tiles-supplemental) from [https://opengameart.org/](https://opengameart.org/).

 * Serve published folder as any other static webpage.